 Don’t forget the rental option too.
 It isn’t just for tuxedos any more!
 There are a growing number of options for renting glam frocks for special occasions too.

 My final tip for dressing sustainably is to get garments altered if necessary.
 They might be things already in your wardrobe that you don’t wear because they are not quite right or they might be things you’ve sourced secondhand and would be great if they were just a little shorter, or taken in a little.
 If you have sewing skills, taking up a hem may well be within your abilities.
 For more involved alternations, a professional might be required.
 Find a good one and hold on to them!

 Do you have more tips?
 Which eco-brands do you like?
 What have been your best secondhand finds?
 I’d love to hear.
-Share in the comments below.
+Share them over on the FFP socials.

 1 I am not discussing here the social sustainability of clothing in this post.
 To discuss the ethics of clothing production along side the environmental impacts would create a post that would end up TLDR.
 Suffice it to say, making ethical choices is also important.